WilliamY97/LearningJournal/uWaterloo/ECE224/Lesson2.md

 9. Registers are restored, if required, including the program counter
 10. Interrupts are enabled (processor specific)
 11. Execution of the main program resumes

+## CPU Notification

+- Interrupts must be handled from multiple sources